Specific Defect Report

 Building survey reports typically offer pre-purchase or pre-lease guidance.
 Examples include Commercial Building Surveys, Level 3 Residential Building Surveys, and Level 2 Homebuyer Reports.
 They involve comprehensive inspection of the entire property.

+Choose the defect report when you already own the building, or when a purchase concern has narrowed to one identified issue; choose a Level 3 building survey when you are buying and the concern is one of several unknowns.
 Where movement is suspected to be progressive — for example widening cracks or dropping floors — a subsidence investigation may be the more appropriate instruction; the surveyor will advise which route fits your situation.

 Frequently asked questions